 So she decided to give someone else a shot at telling their story via The Simple Year and advertised for a replacement–someone else who had a Simple Year (2) in them.

 And so Kandice and her upper middle class family documented their year long attempt to shed their swank neighborhood and all the social and material trappings that go along with it in order to live a more “meaningful life”.

 To find out more about Kandice and her project, visit here for her details.

 The Simple Year’s third writer was Kim who documented her attempts to improve her life by making other lives better.
-She calls it conscience kindness and is finding out it being kind complicates or simplifies.
+She calls it conscious kindness and is finding out it being kind complicates or simplifies.
 Start Here to read about Kim’s project.

 Subscribe via email or Like us on Facebook and we will keep you up to date when we start accepting applications for next year.